What Is A Panic Attack? Panic Attacks & Panic Disorder

 Each year, approximately 11% of Americans experience a panic attack and 2–3% of them will develop panic disorder.
 For many, panic disorder begins in their late teens or early childhood, usually beginning with an anxiety disorder, and may recur at unpredictable times, seemingly going away for long periods only to return in certain situations.

 Panic disorder refers to recurring panic attacks along with a serious and sometimes debilitating fear of experiencing another.
-They typically occur as a sudden episode of intense fear or panic.
+When panic attacks happen, they typically occur as a sudden episode of intense feelings such as fear or panic.

 Panic attack symptoms can impact the whole body and include feelings of fear, terror, dread, desperation, or impending doom.
 These experiences might also be accompanied by physical symptoms such as: